oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_object_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Object resources in Oracle Cloud Infrastructure
 - Lists the objects in a bucket.
+By default, ListObjects returns object names only.
+See the `fields` parameter for other fields that you can optionally include in ListObjects response.
+- ListObjects returns at most 1000 objects.
+To paginate through more objects, use the returned 'nextStartWith' value with the 'start' parameter.
+To filter which objects ListObjects returns, use the 'start' and 'end' parameters.
 - To use this and other API operations, you must be authorized in an IAM policy.
 If you are not authorized, talk to an administrator.
 If you are an administrator who needs to write policies to give users access, see `Getting Started with Policies <https://docs.cloud.oracle.com/Content/Identity/Concepts/policygetstarted.htm>`_.
 - If *object_name* is specified, the details of a single Object will be returned.